 For a baby to learn to fall asleep without an external sleep prop, they need to be comfortable and familiar with their cot.
 This can take time and patience.

 It will still require our hands-on assistance initially, but the goal is to avoid swapping the prop (for example replacing the dummy with rocking) and having an exit strategy to leave the room over a period of time as you gradually reduce your intervention and your baby takes over.

 At any step along the way, you can reassess and potentially wean out any external sleep props that are no longer serving you or our little one’s sleep cycle transitions.

 For some babies the dummy in particular can play a significant role for their sleep and I encourage you to check out my dummy blog.
 If you feel it’s impacting your little one’s sleep negatively it might help you decide whether it’s time to say goodbye to the dummy.

 We want to implement a settling technique that gives both us and our baby confidence and predictability when it comes to sleep.
-This is something that I can teach you how to do using techniques that do not compromise your parenting style with my one-on-one consultation or joining my Baby Sleep Foundations course!
+This is something that I can teach you how to do using techniques that do not compromise your parenting style with our one-on-one consultations.

 Take a look at your baby’s awake windows and ensure they’re not too long or too short.